 SerenA Research Project.
 Focused on understanding information users’ behaviours (searching, filtering, using and interacting with information), and the phenomenon of serendipity.

-Working on a varied range of projects from consultancy, project management and research strategy development to design of information graphics, diagrams and editorial outcomes.
+As a partner at Sense Information Design, I work on a varied range of projects from consultancy, project management and research to the development of strategies, and information design solutions.

 – Chameleon Strategy.
 Social and Environmental Research Consultancy

-Please visit the company site for more work samples.
+Please visit the company site for more information about the type of design challenges we work on.